functional-data-structure/finger-tree/README.md

 Split the tree into a left tree, a middle value, and a right tree according to a predicate on the measure of the tree __increased by a constant measure `m`__.
 The predicate must be monotone, false then true, on prefixes of the values in left-to-right order.
-The middle value `x` is the element for which the predicate switches from false to true.
+The middle value `x` is the value for which the predicate switches from false to true.

 ```js